 The QEMU emulator and virtualizer is a free, open-source software application that emulates full-system, user-mode, and virtualized operating systems.

 In QEMU, various operating systems are emulated by dynamic binary translation.
-Using Kernel-based Virtual Machine (KVM), it runs virtual machines close to native speeds.
+Using a Kernel-based Virtual Machine (KVM), it runs virtual machines close to native speeds.
 Using QEMU, you can also emulate user-level processes, so you can run applications compiled for one architecture on another.

 The difference between QEMU and Parallels Desktop is that, as a machine emulator, QEMU allows Windows and macOS apps to run smoothly, whereas Parallels Desktop gives users more control and options.

-The switch between two operating systems must be seamless and effective.
+The switch between the two operating systems must be seamless and effective.
 Parallels Desktop seems like the most user-friendly option, but it is a paid subscription.